A Rosco the Rascal Tale for Christmas

 by Shana Gorian© December 2015.
 All rights reserved.

-PS.
-For ages 6+.
+For all ages.
 (Contains no holiday spoilers!)

 It was Rosco’s first Christmas with the McKendrick family.
 Late in the evening on Christmas Eve, ten-year old James, seven-year-old Mandy, and Mom and Dad were all in bed.

-Rosco, their large German shepherd lay near the front door, tossing and turning on his doggy bed.
+Rosco, their large German shepherd, lay near the front door, tossing and turning on his doggy bed.
 The lights on the Christmas tree had been shut off.
 The fire in the hearth had burned out.
 But Rosco was wide awake.

-Rosco lay thinking anxiously about what Mandy had told him—that tonight, someone named Santa Claus would be visiting the house while everyone slept.
+Rosco lay thinking about what Mandy had told him—that tonight, someone named Santa Claus would be visiting the house while everyone slept.
 Mandy had instructed her dog not to bark at Santa, because she wouldn’t want Rosco to scare Santa away.

 She had told him what to expect.
 So Rosco was prepared for a jolly old man with a white beard and a red suit to come hurling down the chimney sometime after midnight.